Inventory

 Decoupling Inventory

-Extra inventory kept on hand to prevent production delays due to supply chain issues.
+Extra inventory is kept on hand to prevent production delays due to supply chain issues.

 Delivery Challan